-All Osprey Packs - 30% off - Black Friday through Cyber Monday only!
+All Osprey Packs - 30% off - while supplies last!

 Packing gear on your back is a comfortable, ergonomic option for hauling around the necessities.
 Backpacks meet this highly functional need for students, teachers, backpackers, bike commuters, tourists, and nearly everyone in between.
 The versatile nature of a backpack makes it the ideal choice for someone with a multi-faceted lifestyle and many things to carry.
 You can easily transition between activities like riding, walking to work, or hiking all while carrying everything you need for each situation.
 No other style bag can quite meet the same level of convenience as a backpack with the many different styles, sizes and uses available.
 This guide will help to answer some of your questions about benefits and versatility of bike backpacks that are designed with the cyclist in mind.

 Bike backpacks are not just used for cycling, but encompass the gamut of all physical activities.
 The idea is to be able to move around as much as you want, and still maintain good fit and high functionality, while carrying a bunch of stuff.
 Bicycling is a sport that involves a wide range of motion, not to mention that most cyclists have a set destination in mind to enjoy hiking, kayaking, or other outdoor sports.
 Bike backpacks have all of the benefits of a regular backpack, but are amped up with detailed comfort features and helpful organizational capacity.
 These details are what separate the good bags from the great bags.